Genivia/ugrep-indexer/README.md

 the two halves of the table may flip some bits to zero from one, which may cause a false positive match.
 This proves the monotonicity of the indexer.

-The ugrep-indexer understands "binary files", which can be skipped and not indexed with ugrep-indexer option `-I` (`--ignore-binary`).
+The ugrep-indexer understands "binary files", which can be ignored and not indexed with ugrep-indexer option `-I` (`--ignore-binary`).
 This is useful when searching with ugrep option `-I` (`--ignore-binary`) to ignore binary files, which is a typical scenario.